This post may contain affiliate links.

-Looking around me, I can’t help but feel extremely blessed.
-I really do have everything I ever dreamt of; two beautiful kind hearted daughters, a loving husband, a loving mum, and the worlds most amazing siblings.
+Looking around me, I can’t help but feel incredibly blessed.
+I really do have everything I ever dreamt of; two beautiful, kind-hearted daughters, a loving husband, a loving mum, and the worlds most amazing siblings.
 And I’m also proud to be a woman in technology: hashtag I look like an engineer.
 I still have some dreams to realise though, so I’m not quite done with the chase yet.
 Not yet.

 The Fear of Failure